 - Springtime is when termite colonies fester.
 The damp wood is ideal for these pests.
 Call our pest control company for an inspection & preventative treatment options in March/April.

 - Termites help maintain nature’s balance: they decompose fallen trees in the forest which helps to enrich the soil, as well as decompose waste to benefit the surrounding wildlife.

 - Termites don’t just eat wood, they’ll eat anything that contains cellulose.
 This includes wood, wallpaper, sheetrock, clothing, cardboard and more.

 - Termites live in mounds or nests made of digested wood, mud and feces.
 The largest nest found was 42 feet tall!

 Termite Extermination in South Jersey

 Now that you know a little bit more about these destructive pests, it’s time to call our professional terminate extermination company.
 Our pest exterminator company services Atlantic City NJ and the surrounding areas of Southern NJ.
 Besides termites, we are EAP and NJ DEP licensed and certified to exterminate and prevent a large range of pests from fleas and bed bugs to ants, spiders, crickets, mice and wildlife pests as well.
+If our blog on termites has you intrigued, learn more interesting insect facts you probably didn’t know!
 For questions on your specific pest problem or to book an appointment, call 609-266-4200.